nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 ### `ai-commit-annotation` Configuration Options

-Each **`ai-commit-annotation`** entry tells SmartGit to let an LLM generate a response to the configured prompt, submitting diffs for the commit(s) chosen as the input for each invocation.
+Each **`ai-commit-annotation`** entry tells SmartGit to let an LLM generate a response to the configured prompt, submitting diffs for the commit(s) as the input for each invocation.
-The AI response can then be automatically written to *Git‑Notes* in the local repository, or be displayed interactively to the user in SmartGit.
+The AI response can then be either automatically written to *Git‑Notes* in the local repository or displayed interactively to the user in SmartGit.
-Annotations stored in Git Notes will be present in the Graph popup menu for commits.
+Annotations stored in Git Notes will appear in the Graph popup menu for commits.

-Each subsection’s *id* becomes the category name that is shown in the **Graph View** of the **Log Window** and **Standard Window** and can have the following keys:
+Each subsection’s *id* becomes the category name shown in the **Graph View** of the **Log Window** and **Standard Window**.
+It can include the following keys:

 | Key | Required | Purpose |
 |-----|----------|---------|